AI Use Cases/Professional Services

 What is the timeframe to deploy AI lead scoring?

-Deployment typically takes 10-14 weeks from contract signature to go-live.
+Plan for a working system inside the first 100 days.
 Phase one (weeks 1-3) involves data integration and historical analysis - connecting Salesforce, your resource management system, and project data to establish baseline patterns.
 Phase two (weeks 4-8) focuses on model training and validation using your firm's deal history and margin outcomes.
 Phase three (weeks 9-14) includes user training, workflow integration into your sales process, and soft launch with a subset of opportunities.
-Most Professional Services clients see measurable results - faster proposal turnaround, improved resource alignment - within 60 days of go-live.
+A rollout like this is scoped to show measurable results - faster proposal turnaround, improved resource alignment - within 60 days of go-live.

 What are the key dimensions that AI lead scoring evaluates for Professional Services firms?